David-Mimnagh/RovingRobot/README.md

 * That's it!

 If you would like to Create your own command set and put Rover to the test, you can do so by creating a `.txt` file within the RovingRobot/Files/ subdirectory and then re-run the application.

+If you have any trouble with this, you should be able to open the .sln file in Visual studio and run the code with RovingRobot as the startup project.